 We highly encourage you to invite Members of Parliament (MP's) to participate in your group activities and/or get your community involved.
-If an MP has visited your exchange, please indicate this when submitting your final evaluation report to Experiences Canada-Exchanges.
+If an MP has visited your exchange, please notify Experiences Canada.

-5. Organize a Fundraising Event
+5. Organize a fundraising event

 Groups will need to raise funds to cover the additional cost of activities and local transportation, as well as registration fees where applicable.
 Fundraising events are an excellent way for participants to learn to cooperate with others and become involved in their community.